konstantingoretzki/AntergosPrime/README.md

 an output, it works.

-**Note:** If there's an update e.g. for Nvidia or nvidia-utils, you have to switch to both GPUs once with **prime-select** so that all the Xorg-files are in place and overwrite the new generated files by the update.
+**Warning:** If there's an update e.g. for Nvidia or nvidia-utils, you have to switch to both GPUs once with **prime-select** so that all the Xorg-files are in place and overwrite the new generated files by the update.

 ## Fix tearing while using the Nvidia-GPU
 Even if Emanuellopes fixed the tearing while using the Intel-GPU, while using the Nvidia-GPU you still experience tearing.